liceyoung/liceyoung/README.md

 ## 💗 🌟 : Little bit about me

-- My major is **Computer Science**, I am studying at Beloit College, WI!
+- My major is **Computer Science**, I am studying at Beloit College!
 - I am most skilled in Full Stack Web Development, DevOps, Cloud, and QA Testing.
 - I am interested in researching more about  Machine Learning, and High Performance Computing.
 - 😎 Outside the tech world, I enjoy dancing, singing, cooking, and playing sports.